 .112 The Title and Salary Plan provides information essential to those who are involved with the preparation and review of classification requests and personnel transactions.

-.113 The Title and Salary Plan is updated and maintained on a regular basis, with the most recent date noted at the top of the first page.
+.113 The Title and Salary Plan is updated and maintained on a regular basis.

-.114 The Title and Salary Plan is a valuable tool for identifying and locating a particular title or title code or producing a list of titles that fall within chosen parameters.
+.114 The Title and Salary Plan is a valuable tool for identifying and locating a title, title code, or producing a list of titles that fall within chosen parameters.

 .122 Jurisdictional Class (JC) - Shows the Jurisdictional Class [See SPMM Section 0600] of a title.
 The four Jurisdictional Classes in the Classified Service are: Competitive (0); Non-competitive (1); Exempt (2); and Labor (3).